thiagoharry/weaver-window/README.md

 and
 [window.h](https://github.com/thiagoharry/weaver-window/blob/master/src/window.h).

-This is written in Literary Programming.
+This is written in Literate Programming.
 And the code is tested on Linux, Open BSD, Windows 10 and Web Assembly.
 Therefore, if you plan to study how this library works, you can read the full source code with additional text explanations in